-This Ordinance adopts these reasonable rules to solve legitimate local health, safety and welfare problems, within the constraints imposed by evolving federal and state laws that preempt, if any, local control of City ROW.
+This Ordinance adopts these reasonable rules to solve legitimate local problems, within the constraints imposed by evolving federal and state laws that preempt, if any, local control of City ROW.

-- F. The City has the power and authority to provide a systematic method of permitting, standards, cost recovery and coordination, within the limits of any preemptive federal or state laws that may apply.
+F. The City has the power and authority to provide a systematic method of permitting, standards, cost recovery and coordination, within the limits of any preemptive federal or state laws that may apply.
 The Council finds that it would be irresponsible not to do so, because our citizens are being injured financially without this Ordinance as are other utilities and providers.
-Further, a systematic approach protects the City's and the public's infrastructure. - G. It is noted that above-ground facilities within the City ROW are, for the most part, already adequately regulated pursuant to franchises, the Public Utilities Commission and contracts between the affected parties. - H. These rules and regulations will benefit every provider and utility, as well as the City and its citizens, because the overall costs to and time of each will be reduced. - I. Although existing state law requires utilities to locate their facilities, that law and current local practice is such that the owners of such facilities are not willing to routinely locate their facilities at the City's request.
-Even if such owners do mark the location of their facilities, experience has shown that frequently the information is incomplete or outside the limits of reasonable accuracy.
-It is within the City's power and authority to regulate rights of way for the protection of its citizens. - J. The City incurs significant costs by having to redesign and to relocate during construction when inaccurate information is available.
+Further, a systematic approach protects the City's and the public's infrastructure.

+G. It is noted that above-ground facilities within the City ROW are, for the most part, already adequately regulated pursuant to franchises, the Public Utilities Commission and contracts between the affected parties.

+H. These rules and regulations will benefit every provider and utility, as well as the City and its citizens, because the overall costs to and time of each will be reduced.

+I. Although existing state law requires utilities to locate their facilities, that law and current local practice is such that the owners of such facilities are not willing to routinely locate their facilities at the City's request.
+Even if such owners do mark the location of their facilities, experience has shown that frequently the information is incomplete or inaccurate.

+J. The City incurs significant costs by having to redesign and to relocate during construction when inaccurate information is available.
 Providers also incur unforeseen costs as a result of incomplete or inaccurate location information.
 Until information as required herein is readily available to accurately locate, both horizontally and vertically, all infrastructure, all providers must pothole their infrastructure as described herein.